medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 The contents of the div element are XHTML fragments that **SHALL** contain only the basic HTML formatting elements described in chapters 7-11 (except section 4 of chapter 9) and 15 of the HTML 4.0 standard, '<a>' elements (either name or href), images and internally contained style attributes.

 The XHTML content **SHALL NOT** contain a head, a body element, external stylesheet references, deprecated elements, scripts, forms, base/link/xlink, frames, iframes, objects or event related attributes (e.g. onClick).
-This is to ensure that the content of the narrative is contained within the resource and that there is no active content.
-Such content would introduce security issues and potentially safety issues with regard to extracting text from the XHTML.
-Note that even with these restrictions, there are still several important security risks associated with displaying the narrative.

 The div element **SHALL** have some non-whitespace content (text or an image).

-#### 5.6.3 Scope and Usage

-[TBD]
-The narrative element is a human-readable summary of the resource (essential clinical and business information)

-#### 5.6.4 General Narrative Text Rules
+#### 5.6.3 General Narrative Text Rules

 * All resources in a MedComMessingMessage **SHALL** contain a Narrative Text defined by the [resource].Text element
 * The Narrative Text **SHALL** have a status with value "extensions".
 Extensions means that the contents of the narrative are entirely generated from the core elements in the content and some of the content is generated from extensions.
 * The narrative **SHALL** reflect the impact of all modifier extensions.

-#### 5.6.5 Links for Narrative Text
+#### 5.6.4 Links for Narrative Text

 | Links for Narrative Text|
 |:---|